maravento/blackip/README.md

 <table width="100%">
   <tr>
     <td style="width: 50%; vertical-align: top;">
-      BlackIP contains millions of IP addresses, therefore it is recommended:
+      BlackIP contains thousands of IP addresses, therefore it is recommended:
       <ul>
         <li>Use <code>blackcidr.txt</code> to add IP/CIDR that are not included in <code>blackip.txt</code> (By default it contains some Block CIDR).</li>
         <li>Use <code>allowip.txt</code> (a whitelist of IPv4 IP addresses such as Hotmail, Gmail, Yahoo. etc.).</li>